walkerhughes/portfolio/speech_recognition.md

 from tqdm import tqdm
 ```

-Speech recognition is a cool application of Hidden Markov Models when we allow the state space ini the model to be continuous rather than discrete, a subclass of models called Continuous Density Hidden Markov Models.
-Here I use a simple implementation of one type of these, the Gaussian Mixture Model Hidden Markov Model, to classify audio clips of 5 different words.

-<p>(Background information on Hidden Markov Models can be found <a href="https://en.wikipedia.org/wiki/Hidden_Markov_model">here</a>)</p>
+Speech recognition is a cool application of Hidden Markov Models when we allow the state space in the model to be continuous rather than discrete, a subclass of models called Continuous Density Hidden Markov Models.
+Here I use a simple implementation of one type of these, the Gaussian Mixture Model Hidden Markov Model, to classify audio clips of 5 different words. <p>(Background information on Hidden Markov Models can be found <a href="https://en.wikipedia.org/wiki/Hidden_Markov_model">here</a>)</p>

-This type of model essentially amounts to estimating a mixture of Gaussians.
-This is a distribution composed as a linear combination of M Gaussian (or Normal) distributions, one for each state in the state space.
+This type of Markov Model essentially amounts to estimating a mixture of Gaussians.
+This is a distribution composed of a linear combination of M Gaussian (or Normal) distributions, one for each state in the state space.
 Here we will try to classify sound bits of 5 different words being said, so we will take M = 5.
 Our model then becomes:

 <p><span class="math display">\[f(x) = \sum_{i = 1} ^{M} c_i N(x; \mu_i, \Sigma_i)\]</span></p>